apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/encryption.md

 With server-side encryption, the data is uploaded to S3 unencrypted (but wrapped by the HTTPS encryption channel).
-The data is dynamically encrypted and decrypted in the S3 Store, as needed.
+The data is encrypted in the S3 store and decrypted when it's being retrieved.

 A server side algorithm can be enabled by default for a bucket, so that whenever data is uploaded unencrypted a default encryption algorithm is added.